-Over the past decade, Amish have moved into Colorado from both East and West, from communities in states such as Missouri, Montana, Indiana, Oklahoma, and Ohio.
+Over the past two decades, Amish have moved into Colorado from both East and West, from communities in states such as Missouri, Montana, Indiana, Oklahoma, and Ohio.
 The oldest of the current Colorado settlements came about in 2002 in the area of Monte Vista in the San Luis Valley.

 Amish in Colorado

 The Amish in Colorado have focused settlement in two main areas in Colorado – in the San Luis Valley in Southern Colorado, described as “roughly the size of Connecticut” in a Denver Post piece on the communities – and in the area east of the Sangre de Cristo mountain range.

 Most Amish settlers to Colorado have found farming conditions different from wetter eastern areas, however.
 Small business has helped to supplement farming, with Amish involved in furniture making, beekeeping, greenhouses, dog breeding, and tack, among other occupations (“Amish settle in Colorado’s San Luis Valley, diversifying to support families”, Ann Schrader, The Denver Post, August 15, 2010).
 Read more here about Amish furniture in Colorado.

-Other communities are seen at La Jara in Conejos County–also described as the Manassa/Romeo community.
+Other communities include the one at La Jara in Conejos County–also described as the Manassa/Romeo community.
 This settlement numbered around 165 people in 2021, making it the state’s second-largest.
 Like Amish elsewhere in Colorado, those in Conejos County derive income from a variety of sources.
 Some even do piecework for a luxury bootmaker whose product is shipped to Japan and Germany (Denver Post).

-The settlement at Westcliffe in Custer County was founded in 2008, and had reached a size of 10 households two years later (Denver Post).
+The settlement at Westcliffe in Custer County was founded in 2008, and stands at around 110 residents over a decade later.
 The community’s founding can be traced to horse trainer Enos Yoder, formerly of the Bloomfield, Iowa Amish settlement.

 Historical Colorado Amish settlements

-Though it is likely scattered Amish may have lived in the state prior to formally founding a commmunity, the first bona fide Colorado Amish settlement was founded in Elbert County in 1909 near the town of Limon (itself in Lincoln County) (The Amish in America: Settlements that Failed 1840-1960, David Luthy).
+Though it is likely scattered Amish may have lived in the state prior to formally founding a community, the first bona fide Colorado Amish settlement was founded in Elbert County in 1909 near the town of Limon (itself in Lincoln County) (see The Amish in America: Settlements that Failed 1840-1960, David Luthy).